 Roles and Responsibilities in Mandatory Reporting

 Mandatory reporting in New South Wales (NSW) involves clear roles and responsibilities for various individuals and organisations.
-Under NSW legislation, mandated reporters must make a mandatory report when they have:
+Under NSW legislation, mandatory reporters must make a report when they have:

 • Reasonable grounds to suspect a child (under 16) is at “risk of significant harm” (ROSH)

-• Grounds arise during the course of their professional work
+• Grounds arise during the course of their work

-Training and awareness about the signs of abuse are critical components of mandated reporters’ responsibilities, and they should remain informed about updates in legislation and guidelines related to child protection.
+Training and awareness about the signs of abuse are critical components of a mandatory reporter’s responsibilities, and they should remain informed about updates in legislation and guidelines related to child protection.

 Reporting Process

-The reporting process involves several steps to address concerns promptly and appropriately.
-When mandated reporters identify potential abuse, they must gather relevant information to support their concerns.
+The reporting process involves several steps to ensure that concerns are addressed promptly and appropriately.
+When a mandatory reporter identifies potential abuse, they must gather relevant information to support their concerns.

-Reports can be made to the NSW Department of Communities and Justice (DCJ) via phone or online submission.
-Reporters must provide specific details, such as the child’s identity, the nature of the abuse, and any relevant circumstances.
+Reports can be made to the NSW Department of Communities and Justice (DCJ) via a phone call or online submission.
+It is crucial for reporters to provide specific details, such as the child’s identity, the nature of the abuse, and any relevant circumstances.

 Once a report is submitted, the DCJ assesses the situation and determines the appropriate course of action.
 This may include investigations or support services for the family.
 Timeliness in reporting is essential, as delays can affect a child’s safety.